enpuyou/README/README.md

 ### Pianist | Software Developer

-I'm a senior at Allegheny College, double majoring in **Computer Science** and **Music**, thinking about the interaction of music and humanity in the digital world.
+A recent graduate from Allegheny College double majoring in **Computer Science** and **Music**, thinking about the interaction of music and humanity in the digital world.
 Interested in cloud computing, software engineering, music technology.
+Currently working at ScienceLogic.

 - :dart: Working on [Tada](https://tada-predict.netlify.app) and [hearSound](https://github.com/enpuyou/hearSound).
 - :electric_plug: Learning audio processing and SuperCollider.